 In most communities, the lack of effective climate action is not due to a lack of information, planning, or policy solutions.
 So what is missing?
-This theme will explore unconventional approaches to climate action and how these can help reimagine engagement, motivation, and implementation.
+This theme explored unconventional approaches to climate action and how these can help reimagine engagement, motivation, and implementation.

-Learn from speakers, facilitators, workshop hosts, and panelists from across Canada.
-LCF speakers offer insightful perspectives, innovative ideas, and lessons learned on program themes and engage with delegates through thoughtful dialogues.
-Meet the 2023 speakers and be sure to check back often as more are added each week.
+LCF 2023 delegates learned from speakers, facilitators, workshop hosts, and panelists from across Canada.
+Speakers offered insightful perspectives, innovative ideas, and lessons learned on program themes and engaged with delegates through thoughtful dialogues.

 Mayor Bonnie Crombie,